jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-005-field-ownership-strategy.md

 We parse this FieldsV1 structure via `extractOwnedPaths()` and only project fields we own.
 Server-added fields (nodePort, clusterIP, webhook defaults) are ignored in projection, eliminating false drift.

+## Shared Ownership Discovery

+Kubernetes `managedFields` is an **array** where each field manager has a separate entry with its own `fieldsV1` blob.
+Multiple managers can list the **same field** in their entries - this is "shared ownership".

+**When it happens**: SSA creates shared ownership when multiple managers apply identical values to the same field.
+The `force=true` flag only takes exclusive ownership when values **differ**.
+When values match, all appliers become co-owners.

+**Parsing implication**: Naively iterating the array and overwriting ownership creates a "last-one-wins" bug.
+Correct parsing must accumulate all managers for each field path.
+For Terraform consistency, we report "k8sconnect" if we're one of the co-owners (even if not the only owner), since our plan predicted we'd own the field.

+**Key lesson**: SSA ownership is more nuanced than "apply with force=true → you own it".
+Identical values create collaboration, different values create takeover.

 ## Critical Implementation Detail: Always Force Ownership

 The provider **always uses `force=true`** during Server-Side Apply.
 This means we take ownership of conflicted fields from other controllers.